Church of St. Luke and The Epiphany (Philadelphia): The Furness addition

 The chapel and parish house on the south side of the church was designed by Furness & Hewitt and was built in 1875 with a donation from George L. Harrison, a warden on the vestry.
 The addition is two stories, with a partial basement.
 The facade is divided horizontally by a string course, wall surfaces below the string course appear like rusticated stone construction, while those above are finished in a smooth plaster.
 There are several fenestrated projections on the second floor overlooking the interior courtyard and street.

 The addition is organized around a monumental stair hall of a very fine marble, with administrative spaces to one side and public spaces to another.
 The chapel runs the width of the addition with a clear span, supported by steel tension rods visible at the ceiling.
 The interior elevations of the chapel are divided into equal bays by high pilasters, six bays wide by eight bays long.
 The pilaster capitals feature exaggerated organic detailing characteristic of the work from Furness's office.
 Separated by the pilasters are leaded glass clerestory windows with a geometric pattern, and the ratios of the divided lights relate to the dimension of the window as a whole.
 The walls are detailed in plaster to give a paneled look reminiscent of rusticated stone construction and are painted in colors characteristic of the Victorian era, such as sage green and maroon.
 As the space is constructed with a clear span, the ceiling is vaulted with a large skylight at its apex and is painted a deep blue and accented with gold-painted stars.
 There is not any fixed furniture, with the exception of a small dark-stained wood altar against the north wall.
 The chapel has its own small pipe organ for musical accompaniment; it is lively acoustically.
 Originally, the wall to the church was removed, and pews placed in the chapel extending into the Church.
 The wall was replaced in 1891 when an addition was added to accommodate the Sunday Schools.
 The chapel still communicates with the church via a large double door.

 Today, the addition houses the parish office, hall, and kitchen on the first and basement floors, as well as the rector's office, vestry room, chapel, and choir room on the second floor.

 Music

 Choir

 St. Luke's Church was the first in Philadelphia to employ a professional, vested choir.
 At its height before World War One, the choir was well regarded in the city as one of the best, counting approximately 40 choristers among its ranks.
 At various times in the past, the choir has been accompanied by the Philadelphia Orchestra.
-The Church continues this tradition of choral excellence, employing approximately six to 10 choristers during the Church year (September through July).
+The Church continues this tradition of choral excellence, employing approximately four to six choristers, along with parisioner volunteers, during the Church program year (September through July).